skybet/skybet.github.io/_posts/2016-04-22-responsive-react-components.md

 One of the last and arguably most important pieces of the single platform jigsaw was the "road to mobile" or in more verbose terms; ensure we create absolute feature parity between the existing (and soon to be retired) dedicated mobile site and the new responsive website.

 Part of this "road to mobile" entailed designing and creating or updating  React components which were initially conceived with a single (larger viewport) device in mind.
-This process was happening over a couple of months with many components being created or updated independent of one another by different developers, it quickly became apparent that between us we had come up with various different solutions at solving the same problem and in the process created some pretty daft technical debt in our shiny new codebase.
+Over the course of a couple of months with many components being created or updated independent of one another by different developers, it quickly became apparent that between us we had come up with various different solutions at solving the same problem and in the process created some pretty daft technical debt in our shiny new codebase.

 So, what was the actual problem we were trying to solve?